|📅 Monthly Subscription

-This physical debit card is much better than some alternative prepaid debit card options and kids’ debit cards out there that offer far fewer features.
+This physical debit card is much better than some alternative prepaid debit card options and kids’ debit cards that offer far fewer features.

 Plus, they get to design it!

-They can create their own unique design that really fits their own personality.
+They can create a unique design that fits their personality.

 5. ATM Withdrawals